 Francis, Jr James, et al. Surface and Subtext: Literature, Research, Writing.
 Pilot Edition.
 College Station: Texas A&M English 203 OER Committee, 2021.

 McKinney, Matt, Kalani Pattison, Sarah LeMire, Kathy Anders, and Nicole Hagstrom-Schmidt, eds.
 Howdy or Hello?: Technical and Professional Communication.
 Contributing author and editor.
 College Station: Texas A&M English 210 OER Committee, 2020.

 Francis, Jr James.
 Remaking Horror.
 Hollywood’s New Reliance on Scares of Old.
 McFarland, 2013

 This book chronicles the American horror film genre in its development of remakes from the 1930s into the 21st century.
 Gus Van Sant’s 1998 remake of Alfred Hitchcock’s Psycho (1960) is investigated as the watershed moment when the genre opened its doors to the possibility that any horror movie—classic, modern, B-movie, and more—might be remade for contemporary audiences.

-- “Angela Bettis: Herstory in Horror” in Bloody Women!
+- “Angela Bettis: Gender in the Space of Collaborative Horror” in Bloody Women!
 Women Directors of Horror.
-Rowman & Littlefield, 2020.
+Rowman & Littlefield, March 2022.

 - “Why did the television reboot become all the rage?”
 The Conversation, June 2018,